 The beady-eyed Founder sat at the end of the table with a man Hermione recognized as Herpo the Foul, the discoverer of both basilisks and horcruxes.
 There were quite a few unsavory characters there, like the writer of Magick Moste Evile, Revelend Godelot, and a man who looked highly Malfoy-reminiscent—not Lucius, and not Draco, so probably his ancestor before that, Abraxas Malfoy.

 But the one upon whom Hermione's eyes fixed was the boy in-between Abraxas and a woman who had the pointed features of Sirius Black.
 This boy sat up very straight and had black hair, impeccably arranged, and dark, quiet eyes.
-He was nearly impossibly handsome, with straight, serious eyebrows and an air of silent confidence.
+He was impossibly handsome, with straight, serious eyebrows and an air of silent confidence.

 Hermione blinked.
-"Yes.
-Well, not really.
+"Not really.
 Who is he?"

 But she already had an inkling.